-BWP is presently involved in certain matters of litigation that have arisen in the normal course of conducting electric and water operations.
-Management believes, based on consultation with the City Attorney, that these cases in the aggregate are not expected to result in a material adverse financial impact on either the Electric or Water Funds.
+BWP is presently involved in certain matters of litigation t have arisen in the normal course of conducting electric and wa operations.
+Management believes, based on consultation with City Attorney, that these cases in the aggregate are not expected result in a material adverse financial impact on either the Elec or Water Funds.